Elkhorn Creek Lodge

 Conservatism; Steady As She Goes

-Posted in economics, gop, obama, politics by mountainmusings on November 10, 2008
+Posted in economics, gop, obama, politics by Eugene Podrazik on November 10, 2008

 There’s cum dripping down from the ceilings of every MSM newsroom over Obama’s presidential election last Tuesday.
 And, pundits from both sides of the divide, but particularly from the left, jabber on about another sea change in the political landscape.
 Socialists of every stripe are having wet dreams over the impending transformation of America into a worker’s paradise complete with a UN-approved zero-carbon footprint, $10 per gallon gasoline, a Prius in every garage and government paid abortions to prevent icky kids from messing up the upholstery.
 It’s very similar to such pronouncements upon Clinton’s accession to the presidency back in 1992.
 The millennium has arrived.
 A new realignment.
 And, so on.